 Though many studies have been conducted to prove the benefits of essential oils, the exact effects of the oils are difficult to pin down.
 For example, in one study, researches sought to prove the positive effects of lotion containing lemon balm on dementia patients.
-Even though the study concluded with positive results, researchers noted that the decrease of agitation among patients could be attributed to an increase in social and physical contact between patients and the caregivers applying the lemon balm.4
+Even though the study concluded with positive results, researchers noted an increase in social and physical contact between patients and caregivers could decrease agitation among patients.4

-Scientists also say studies are difficult to conduct due to what scientists call “expectancy.”
-This phenomenon is also referred to as the “placebo effect,” which involves participants in the study being told the oil will have a certain effect on them, so they have that exact reaction because they have that expectation.
+Scientists also say it is difficult to conduct studies due to “expectancy.”
+Scientists also refer to this phenomenon as the “placebo effect,” which involves researchers telling the patients the oil will have a certain effect on them, so they have that exact reaction because they have that expectation.
 However, many researchers disagree with this argument, due to suggestions that some oils have the power to activate your central nervous system and therefore increase attention, sharpen thinking, and improve sleep.4

-Essential oils can be used in two ways: topically or aromatically.
-Though some brands market otherwise, doctors and healthcare professionals advise against ingesting or swallowing them, because they can cause damage to the liver and kidneys.5 Additionally, though using the oils topically and aromatically is widely practiced, individuals should exercise caution when trying them for the first time.
+Individuals can use essential oils in two ways: topically or aromatically.
+Though some brands market otherwise, doctors and healthcare professionals advise against ingesting or swallowing them, because they can cause damage to the liver and kidneys.5 Additionally, though individuals often use the oils topically and aromatically, they should exercise caution when trying them for the first time.
 For example, administer an allergy test on yourself before fully using your oils to avoid serious reactions.

 - Just dilute the oil in a carrier oil, like almond oil or coconut oil—about four drops to an ounce of carrier oil, or twice the concentration you plan to use

 - Rub the mixture onto an area the size of a quarter on the inside of the forearm

 - Watch the area for 24-48 hours.
 If your skin does not react, you are safe to proceed